Superbrothers: Sword & Sworcery EP

-Superbrothers: Sword & Sworcery EP is an indie adventure video game created by Superbrothers and Capybara Games, with music by Jim Guthrie.
+Superbrothers: Sword & Sworcery EP is an adventure and indie game created by Superbrothers and Capybara Games, with music by Jim Guthrie.
 It was initially released for iOS devices, with a version for Microsoft Windows via Steam coming later.
 Mac OS X and Linux ports were included with the release of Humble Indie Bundle V, while a port to the Android platform was released as part of the fourth Humble Bundle for Android.
 Additionally, a port to Nintendo Switch was released, combining both mobile and computer-like control schemes, as well as adding controller support.
 The iOS and Android versions make use of device orientation during gameplay.

 Gameplay

 The player taps where they want the character, a Scythian warrior, to go.
 The accelerometer is incorporated into the gameplay, with the user turning the device 90 degrees to make the Scythian take out her sword (the PC version uses the right mouse button).
 The player taps the shield button or the sword button to use them.
 If the Scythian is harmed during a conflict, the player can heal by finding and consuming small, red mushrooms.
 Eating these mushrooms also activates a special musical track, only played in such an event.

 Most of the dialogue is done through thoughts, once the user has acquired the "Megatome", a magic book that lets the character read people's minds.
 The character can jump between two worlds; the "real" world and the "dream" world.
 The user jumps from one world to the other by letting the Scythian sleep, which is done through making them sit down at a specific place in the game.

 Touching and holding on the Scythian will initiate a "song of sworcery", a mechanic that allows the player to telepathically interact with the environment.
 This is usually used to solve environmental puzzles which summon sprites.
 The sprites are needed to obtain trigons.

 Certain events and passages of play, including discovering some sprites, may only happen if the moon is in a certain phase.
 The moon phase in the real world is synchronised with the game world based on the system clock.
 However, moon phases can also be skipped by visiting the "moon grotto".
 This is a hidden cave that is unlocked late in the game.
 Entering this cave will also play a unique musical track that can not be found on the official soundtrack.